Bliddy12/RansomToN/README.md

 - Windows Defender and most AVs currently do not flag this as malicious (subject to change).

--This project does not contain real ransomware encryption, destructive payloads, or persistence mechanisms.
+- This project does not contain real ransomware encryption, destructive payloads, or persistence mechanisms.
 It is intended for learning and educational labs only.

 # Installation